-WildCare Inc. is a 501(c)3 non-profit organization providing professional care to sick, injured, and orphaned wildlife so that they may be returned to the wild.
+WildCare Inc. is a 501(c)3 non-profit organization formed in the spring of 2001.
+Formerly we were part of the Monroe County Humane Association until they refocused their mission to just companion animal services.
+Our focus is on providing professional care to sick, injured, and orphaned wildlife so that they may be returned to the wild.
 We provide care and rehabilitation services to all native Indiana wildlife species, with the exception of deer.
 We also strive to help protect the next generation of wildlife through our education and community outreach programs.

-We provide treatment to around 3,000 animals per year and have taken in over 30,000 animals since we incorporated in 2001.
+We provide treatment for up to 3,000 animals per year and have taken in over 25,000 animals since we incorporated in 2001.
 Roughly half of our intakes are wild birds and reptiles and half are wild mammals.

 WildCare is governed by a Board of Directors composed of community members and licensed rehabilitators.